muhammadfarros12/project-10-rpl/shared-host-project/faiq.md

 5. MySQL Database

 ### Features
-1. Admin Features.
+1. Admin Features
     a.
-Login Authentication with error input messages.
+Login Authentication with error input messages
     b.
-Create, Update, and Delete the data.
+Create, Update, and Delete the data
     c.
 Showed all pet data in index.

-2. Adopter Features.
+2. Adopter Features
     a.
-Login and Register Authentication with error input messages.
+Login and Register Authentication with error input messages
     b.
 Showed all pet data in index.

 ## Pages